somework/p2p-path-finder/README.md

 a negative value favours the left operand, positive favours the right, and zero defers to the next tie-breaker.

-For one-off scenarios—such as wiring different strategies per request—you can supply a `pathFinderFactory` callable that produces bespoke runners.
-The factory receives the `PathSearchRequest` and must return a closure matching the signature used internally by the façade.
-Most integrations should prefer the constructor-level strategy injection shown above so that the internal search engine remains hidden behind the service API.

 In this example the first entry contains a single `PathLeg` reflecting the direct USD→USDT conversion.